-Welcome to the warmer days of the Netherlands!
-But what to do?
-Since festivals are off-limits and it isn’t exactly beach weather throughout the whole summer as well we’re just going to take your hand and drag you into the beautiful nature reserves of the Netherlands.
+Since social engagements are pretty much off-limits and it isn’t exactly beach weather out there, so allow us to take your hand and drag you into the beautiful nature reserves of the Netherlands.

 With its leafy pines, the Schoorl Dunes near Alkmaar are not to be missed.
 It’s heaven for those that enjoy a bit of hiking or climbing as they are the highest and widest dunes in the Netherlands.